No More the Fool (album): Overview

 A cruel twist emerged from the album however as when 18 months later Brooks was to release the follow-up album, she discovered that despite huge earnings from the album, she still had not received any royalties.
 Looking into it, the profits showed up as zero.
 The record company had shipped production of the album out to Germany, which then linked to a separate account held in Panama, meaning that the UK account of the record company showed only a debt of £132,000 in recording costs.
 To add to this, Legend Records later sold the rights to Polydor Records for £500,000 - which was declared at covering the cost of recording and other extras.
 Brooks looked into the matter with solicitors but reluctantly bowed down due to the cost of legal proceedings against the chances of winning.
 She later remarked "This was the business end of it, which I've always hated and I still do to this day".
 Although aware that these things happen quite often in the music business, she declared that the artist is an innocent party and "it should be stopped because it's totally wrong".

-Tracks from the album (along with the follow-up) have been re-issued several times on various compilation CDs (Original Recordings in 1993, Love Is Love in 1994, We've Got Tonight four times and No More the Fool twice).

-In 2003, a compilation album with the same title was released by Delta Music on compact disc at a budget price following Brooks' appearance on ITV's Reborn in the USA.